Why India Is Phasing Out Older Ships: The Policy Logic Behind DGMA Order 01 of 2026

 How Does DGS Star System Rate Seafarer Compliance?

-The DGS Star System assesses the compliance of seafarers through the awarding of positive stars for outstanding performance in safety standards, skills, and professionalism, and the deduction of stars for non-compliance with the Seafarers’ Code of Conduct under the guidelines within the Compliance Enforcement Manual.
-This was introduced through DGS Order No. 10 of 2025 … Read more
+The DGMA Star System assesses the compliance of seafarers through the awarding of positive stars for outstanding performance in safety standards, skills, and professionalism, and the deduction of stars for non-compliance with the Seafarers’ Code of Conduct under the guidelines within the Compliance Enforcement Manual.
+This was introduced through DGMA Order No. 10 of 2025 … Read more